ECO Facts

 Your Lifestyle: Don't try to change your lifestyle dramatically all at once.
 Be realistic about making green changes and incorporate them gradually in your daily life.
 1001 Little Ways to Save Our Planet by Esme Floyd

-New Paper: It takes 10 times as much energy to produce a new piece of paper than it does to make a copy on the second side. www.people.cornell.edu
+Copy on second side of paper: It takes 10 times as much energy to produce a new piece of paper than it does to make a copy on the second side.

 Weed-Free: If you want your lawn to stay weed-free, keep the grass long rather than cutting it short.
 Taller blades shade the roots, discouraging weed growth.
 Keep grass about 3 inches long for natural weed prevention.
 1001 Little Ways to Save Our Planet by Esme Floyd